GN Store Nord A/S (OTCMKTS:GNNDY) Downgraded to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of GN Store Nord A/S (OTCMKTS:GNNDY) from a buy rating to a hold rating in a research report released on Tuesday, Zacks.com reports.
+GN Store Nord A/S (OTCMKTS:GNNDY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.

 According to Zacks, “GN Store Nord A/S offers medical hearing instruments, professional and consumer headsets.
 The Company’s operating segments include GN Netcom, GN ReSound and Others.
 GN Netcom segment sells hands-free communications solutions in the form of headsets for mobile phones and traditional phones.
 GN ReSound segment operates within the hearing instrument industry, and produces and sells hearing healthcare instruments and related products.
 It offers hearing aids and accessories under the ReSound, Beltone and Interton brand names.
 GN Store Nord A/S is based in Ballerup, Denmark. “